pnp/cli-microsoft365/docs/docs/cmd/spo/folder/folder-get.md

 ## Options

 `-u, --webUrl <webUrl>`
-: The URL of the site where the folder is located
+: The URL of the site where the folder is located.

 `-f, --url [url]`
-: The server-relative URL of the folder to retrieve.
-Specify either `folderUrl` or `id` but not both
+: The server- or site-relative URL of the folder to retrieve.
+Specify either `folderUrl` or `id` but not both.

 `-i, --id [id]`
 : The UniqueId (GUID) of the folder to retrieve.
-Specify either `url` or `id` but not both
+Specify either `url` or `id` but not both.

 `--withPermissions`
 : Set if you want to return associated roles and permissions of the folder.